Box Canyon

 Directions

 Drive north on South Lake Shore Road for 16.4 miles, and then take a left turn onto Shady Pass Road.
 In 1.1 miles, turn right onto Breezy Heights road / NF-127.
-In a couple hundred yards, take the right fork in the road to arrive at the trailhead.
+In a couple hundred yards, take the right fork in the road to arrive at the trailhead (note, there is a gate on this road, and it may be closed and locked).

 Parking

 There is a good sized parking lot with ample space.
-As the trail is not currently ready, the gate to the parking lot may be closed, in which case you can find parking on the side of the road.
+There are no restrooms, and as of now, there is no signage or indication that a forest pass is required.
+The gate to the parking lot may be closed, in which case you can find parking on the side of the road.
+The trail begins on the left hand side of Breezy Heights road, where it begins to bend left, above the parking lot area.

 Trip Reports